aniruddhtilak/Class_objects/README.md

       i.
 Prompt the user to enter the current year, month, and day.

       ii.
-Provide the user with a choice:
+Provide the user with a choice: - Calculate Age- Exit

-          - Calculate Age

-          - Exit

       iii.
-If the user chooses to calculate age:

-           - Prompt the user to enter the year of birth, month of birth, and date of birth.
+If the user chooses to calculate age:- Prompt the user to enter the year of birth, month of birth, and date of birth.

 3. Define a member function 'checker' in the 'calender' class: